Why a master's degree in ME at Binghamton University?

 Mechanical Engineering Student Excellence Scholarship

-The Binghamton University Department of Mechanical Engineering is offering this new
+The Binghamton University Department of Mechanical Engineering offers this scholarship

 Students admitted to the 4+1 BS/MS Program are also eligible for this scholarship.